r2axz/r2axz.me/_posts/2022-03-14-exporting-images-from-ltspice.markdown

 mess.
 First, I need to make sure screenshots have the same size.
 Second, the default LTspice color scheme looks archaic and isn't really compatible with pretty much anything.
 Third, I don't think bitmaps is a way to go anyway.
-Not only they are relatively large, but also they are a huge pain when it comes to responsiveness.
+Not only they are relatively large, but also it's a huge pain when it comes to responsiveness.
 So, no to bitmaps!
 But is there any other option left?
 Turns out there is!